anbox-cloud/discourse-docs/howto/stream/native-client.md

 This native SDK contains a header file to include in your C or C++ based program and the shared library to link against.

 To integrate the native SDK to your program.
-You need to initialize AnboxStreamConfig object first, and set the concrete config items via the object.
+You need to initialise the `AnboxStreamConfig` object first, and set the concrete configuration items via the object.

 ```bash
     std::unique_ptr<AnboxStreamConfig, void(*)(AnboxStreamConfig*)> cfg(